 - Price and installation capabilities are not widely known so this can be a barrier to specification initially.

-Specifiers indicate ZX Panel is favoured for projects that require the ‘ACM’ look – typically high-end homes and commercial or low-maintenance buildings like schools, multi-residential and apartment projects.
+Specifiers indicate ZX Panel is favored for projects that require the ‘ACM’ look – typically high-end homes and commercial or low-maintenance buildings like schools, multi-residential and apartment projects.

 Minimal maintenance systems are also growing significantly in the specification sector so specifiers are looking for products not requiring painting and expensive up-keep – commercially and residentially.